ulrikson/readwise-rss-cleaner/README.md

 - Environment variables set for API keys:
   - `READWISE_API_TOKEN` for Readwise API access
   - `OPENAI_API_KEY` for AI topic filtering (optional, only needed for `ai_topic_exclude`)
+  - `GIST_ID` for the GitHub gist containing your filters

 ### Installation